 2.11 Master Owners Association.
 The term “Owners Association” shall mean an organization formed for the sole purpose of managing all shared or common elements of the Property and whose members consist of the Developer Owner and Parcel Owners or their elected representatives.

 2.12 Median Income.
-The term “Median Income” shall described income distribution that is divided into two exactly equal parts, one having incomes about the median and the other having incomes below the median.
+The term “Median Income” shall describe the median income for the area as published annually by HUD.

 2.13 Obey Creek Area or Obey Creek.
 The term “Obey Creek Area” or “Obey Creek” shall describe the area identified in Exhibit A.